 R. D. Evans Recreational Center 3242 Lackland Rd.
-Fort Worth, TX termined to build a system and reduce the cost significantly.
+Fort Worth, TX reduce the cost significantly.
 After researching other avenues of parts and supplies we came up with a system that functions as well as the catalog versions and was considerably less expensive.